Gregor Mendel (MGA2-05-Found1a)

 Gregor Mendel (1822-1884)

-Johann Mendel was born on 20 July 1822 in Heinzendorf, Silesia, at the time a part of the Austro-Hungarian Empire.
+Johann Mendel was born 20 July 1822 in Heinzendorf, Silesia, at the time a part of the Austro-Hungarian Empire.
 He entered the Augustinian Abbey of St. Thomas in Brünn (now Brno in the Czech Republic) in 1843, where he took the religious name Gregor, and was ordained as a priest in 1847.
-He studied science at the University of Vienna, and although he failed to pass his final examinations, he nonetheless was allowed to return to the abbey, where he taught high school physics.
+He studied science at the University of Vienna, and although he failed to pass his final examinations, was nonetheless allowed to return to the abbey, where he taught high school physics.
 His students universally praised his qualities as a teacher.

-Mendel was elected Abbot in 1868, at which point his experimental work was sharply curtailed.
+Mendel was elected Abbot in 1868, at which time his experimental work was sharply curtailed.
 He died on 06 January 1884 from a chronic kidney condition, exacerbated by the burden of his administrative duties.

-Figure ©2002 by Griffiths et al;. all text material ©2014 by Steven M. Carr
+Figure ©2002 by Griffiths et al;. all text material ©2024 by Steven M. Carr